ricardo-comar/identity-provider/README.md

 > docker-compose up

+You can check it's availability from health check: http://localhost:4566/health

 In another terminal configure your AWS CLI, informing same access and secret keys from [docker-compose.yml](localstack/docker-compose.yaml):

 > aws configure